opendcs/opendcs/docs/source/start-decoding.rst

 Recall that DECODES format operations are separated by commas.
-So a number of format statments can be entered in one label so long as the commas are appropriately positioned.
+So a number of format statements can be entered in one label so long as the commas are appropriately positioned.
 When getting started it can be helpful to separate the statements by labels.
 To jump from one label to another use the > **label** command.